-While the first step might be to get your family member to acknowledge they might have a potential eating disorder, the next step is to go to visit a GP who has experience with this mental illness.
+While the first step might be to get your family member to acknowledge they might have a potential eating disorder, the next step is to go to visit a GP who has experience with eating disorders.

 To diagnose an eating disorder, your doctor will need to do a full physical check-up, may take blood tests, and ask questions about your health, including your emotional health and wellbeing, medical history and lifestyle.